Introduction

 Set Firewall Rules

-1. Start by checking your active firewalld zone:
+1. Check your active firewalld zone:

 firewall-cmd --get-active-zones

-firewall-cmd --zone=public --add-service openvpn
+sudo firewall-cmd --zone=public --add-service openvpn

-firewall-cmd --zone=public --add-service openvpn --permanent
+sudo firewall-cmd --zone=public --add-service openvpn --permanent

-4. To check whether the openvpn service was added use:
+4. To check whether the OpenVPN service was added, use:

-firewall-cmd --list-services --zone=public
+sudo firewall-cmd --list-services --zone=public

-firewall-cmd --add-masquerade
+sudo firewall-cmd --add-masquerade

-6. And make it permanent:
+6. Make it permanent:

-firewall-cmd --add-masquerade --permanent
+sudo firewall-cmd --add-masquerade --permanent

 7. Verify the masquerade was added by running:

-firewall-cmd --query-masquerade
+sudo firewall-cmd --query-masquerade

-The output should respond with yes.
+The output responds with yes

 Routing the Configuration

 Once you have completed the steps above, move on to routing to your OpenVPN subnet.
+To accomplish that, take the following steps:

 1. Create a variable that represents the primary network interface used by your server.
-In the command below, the variable is named VAR.
-However, you can create a variable under the name of your choice.
+In the command below, the variable is named VAR

-VAR=$(ip route get 208.67.222.222 | awk 'NR==1 {print $(NF-2)}')
+VAR=$(ip route get 208.67.222.222 | awk 'NR==1 {print $4}')

-firewall-cmd --permanent --direct --passthrough ipv4 -t nat -A POSTROUTING -s 10.8.0.0/24 -o $VAR -j MASQUERADE
+sudo firewall-cmd --permanent --direct --passthrough ipv4 -t nat -A POSTROUTING -s 10.8.0.0/24 -o $VAR -j MASQUERADE

 3. Reload firewalld for the changes to take place:

-firewall-cmd --reload
+sudo firewall-cmd --reload

 5. Add the following line at the top of the file: